willswats/fedora-silverblue-config/docs/setup/system/directory-structure.md

 ### Bookmark

-Add `Local` as a bookmark in Nautilus.
+Add `Code` as a bookmark in Nautilus.